 The best new places to drink in the city

-Maxim Schulte’s contribution to Santiago Lastra’s hyped Mexican debut Kol is a clever cocktail menu which takes a duo of ingredients key to Lastra’s menu and fashions them into two different cocktails from a roster of classic serves.
-So corn and sea buckthorn are translated into a sea buckthorn French 75 and a corn Old Fashioned, while fig leaf and gooseberry are switched into a short clean batanga based on fig leaf mezcal on the one hand, and a floral mai tai on the other.
+Matthias Ingelmann’s contribution to Santiago Lastra’s hyped Mexican debut Kol continues on from predecessor Maxim Schulte: a clever cocktail menu which takes a duo of ingredients key to Lastra’s menu and fashions them into two different cocktails from a roster of classic serves.
+So sorrel and hops become a mezcal sour and a rum fizz, while cucumber and pine are deployed in a martini and a highball.

 Ceci ... well it is a cocktail bar, actually: a stylish one, with a menu split between ceci n’est pas house drinks named for Magritte artworks, and ceci classics named for their being cocktails.
 There are a few --globally inspired-- snacks, but being honest, little would do better than a martini and some corndogs.

 Ryan Chetiyawardana — Mr Lyan — returns to the London cocktail scene with this self-described “analogue” bar at the new Shoreditch High Street Hotel, 100 Shoreditch.
 Saying “potato” is too gauche, so the snack of choice is tattie smilies, but the cocktails themselves are classics optimised with soul, rather than coldness: a bracing sansho leaf martini that still leads with “very cold” vodka; a bright whisky sour with meadowsweet and woodruff; and a penicillin that uses agave spirits instead of the peaty stuff.
 All told, these are cocktails delivering new ideas so solid that they feel like they’ve been around forever.